Anne Merminod is an experienced and skilled litigator who devotes her practice to defending class actions.

 She is a member of the Executive Committee of the Class Actions Section of the Canadian Bar Association (Québec Division) and sits on the committee of the National Conference of the Barreau du Québec on Class Actions – Recent Developments in Québec, Canada, and the United States, the largest continuing professional training activity in the field in Canada.

 Anne consistently takes a personal, practical and business-oriented approach to the delivery of her legal services, which lead her to be recognized by her peers as Acritas Star consistently since 2016.
-She is also listed The Canadian Legal Lexpert® Directory and in the Best Lawyers in Canada (Class Action Litigation).
+She is recognized by Benchmark Canada as a “Future Star" and is listed in the Benchmark Litigation “40 & Under Hot List" which highlights the partners in litigation who stand out in their practice throughout the U.S. and in Canada.
+Since 2017, she is also listed in The Canadian Legal Lexpert® Directory and in the Best Lawyers in Canada (Class Action Litigation).